 If one person can decide, just because one person has the power, we have autocratic decisions.
 It might be the boss, the dictator, the teacher, the parent, or an autocratic founder of a business.
 For whatever reason, we find ourselves in a system where most have no power, and one person has most of the power.
 Typically, these are situations where we heavily depend on the person in control, and we have no way of changing the power structure.

 If we are that person of power, we might be aware of people who disagree.
 So we might be scared that there will be a rebellion.
-To prevent that, we will withhold information, bend facts.
+To prevent that, we will withhold information, and bend facts.
 We will try to get into a more favored position with the next-higher holder of power.
+Or we might be resentful of all the people who push responsibility on us, the decider.

 The second decision-making method is majority vote.
 Historically, majority vote liberated us from autocratic leaders.
 However, it is striking how similar the situation is to autocratic conditions.
 The pattern, again, is very similar.
 You either vote for one side, or against it.
 There is nothing in between because, in the end, you have to check off one or the other.
 You can’t write a commentary onto the ballot.